MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv-prepare.md

 At a high level, the tasks involved are:

-1. Assign a group of users or devices to receive the update.
+1. Assign a group of users or devices to receive the upgrade.
 2. Implement baseline updates.
 3. Implement operational updates.
 4. Validate the deployment process.